 Today, law enforcement and labs are dealing with crimes (and, thus, evidence) that didn’t exist decades ago.
 This means the field of forensics will continue to evolve as technology changes, and the area of digital and multimedia sciences is one of those ever-changing areas.

 According to AAFS, forensic professionals in this discipline examine hardware tools, software applications, and digital files (audio, text, image, video, etc.) to find and analyze evidence.
-A key word here is “find” because, often, there are terabytes of data, hours of footage (say from security or traffic cameras) to sort through before finding anything meaningful or relevant.
+A key word here is “find” because, often, there are terabytes of data, and hours of footage (say from security or traffic cameras) to sort through before finding anything meaningful or relevant.

 Here are just a few examples of a digital forensic scientist’s duties: